jonschlinkert/reorder-attributes/README.md

 # reorder-attributes [![NPM version](https://badge.fury.io/js/reorder-attributes.svg)](http://badge.fury.io/js/reorder-attributes)

-> Make attributes in all HTML tags flow in a specific order.
+> Re-format attributes in HTML tags to flow in a specific order.
+If you always prefer `class` before `id` or whatever, this module does that.

 ## Install
 #### Install with [npm](npmjs.org):